Roming22/mymk/mymk/feature/README.md

 The above definition will allow to use the same switches to output both numbers and Fn keys.
 `LY_TO` is used to flip flop between the layers.

-It is currently not possible to combine `LY` keys with `TH` (TapHold) keys to make a switch that execute `LY_MO` on tap, but `LY_TO` on hold.

 ## TapHold

 TapHold allows a switch to generate an action that depends on the time the switch was held down.
 If the switch is released before a delay expires, the `tap` action is triggered.
 If the switch is held down past the delay expiration, the `hold` action is triggered.

-The default delay  is .5 seconds, but it can be set with:
+The default delay  is .3 seconds, but it can be set with:
 ```
-from seaks.features.taphold import delay as taphold_delay
+from mymk.features.taphold import delay as taphold_delay

 # Set to 2 seconds
 taphold_delay[0] = 2